brito-rafa/codeconnect-vm-operator/README.md

 cp codeconnect-vm-operator/api/v1alpha1/vmgroup_types.go myoperator/api/v1alpha1/vmgroup_types.go
 ```

-Look at the body of the vmgroup_types.go in respect of Spec and Status.
+Look at the body of the vmgroup_types.go, the screenshot below has the new Status section.

 ![Image](/images/vscode-vmgroup-types-go.png "VScode Screenshot with vmgroup_types.go")

 ## Version of CRDs